 Our Mission

-Our mission is to accelerate conservation measures for the Arctic Ocean’s compromised biodiversity and its associated ecosystem which provides life-supporting services to the global community.
+Our mission is to accelerate conservation measures which address the risks posed by commercial vessel activities to the Arctic Ocean’s biodiversity and associated ecosystem which together provide life-supporting services to the global community.

-The conservation measures seek to minimise the vessel-induced impacts, stressors and risks to the survival, health and abundance of the indigenous and migratory non-native species.
-And by minimising these manageable vessel-based risks, the resilience of the region’s vulnerable marine life can be optimised as they endeavour to adapt to the world’s fastest-changing ocean environment.
+The conservation measures will seek to minimise the vessel-induced impacts, stressors and risks to the survival, health and abundance of the indigenous and newly-arriving non-native species.
+And by minimising these manageable vessel-based risks, the resilience of the region’s vulnerable marine life can be optimised as it endeavours to adapt to the world’s fastest-changing ocean environment.

-90 North Foundation’s proposed solution, underpinned by scientific research, is to catalyse agreement for a comprehensive suite of conservation measures for the Central Arctic Ocean through an international treaty (eg Arctic Ocean Treaty System), resulting in the establishment of a North Pole Marine Reserve (or similar).
+90 North Foundation’s proposed solution, underpinned by scientific research, is to catalyse agreement for a comprehensive suite of conservation measures for the CAO through an international treaty resulting in the establishment of a North Pole Marine Reserve (aka CAO Marine Reserve).

-The proposed treaty would become the world’s largest and likely most iconic marine reserve, providing the highest level of conservation protection for its biodiversity and ecosystem services.
+The proposed treaty would create the world’s largest and most iconic marine reserve, providing the appropriate level of conservation protection for the region’s biodiversity and ecosystem services.

 Our strategy to achieve this mission is: